-- By Nouriel RoubiniNouriel Roubini is professor of economics at New York University's Stern School of Business and chairman of RGE Monitor (www.rgemonitor.com), an economic and financial consultancy. , Michael MoranMichael Moran is author of The Reckoning: Debt, Democracy and the Future of American Power, and most recently, The Fall, a novel of the Berlin Wall.
-The opinions expressed here are his own.
+- By Nouriel RoubiniNouriel Roubini is professor of economics at New York University's Stern School of Business and chairman of RGE Monitor (www.rgemonitor.com), an economic and financial consultancy. , Michael MoranMichael Moran is the New York-based Managing Director for Global Risk Analysis at Control Risks, and a visiting fellow for peace and security at the Carnegie Corporation of New York.

 Roughly three years since the onset of the financial crisis, the U.S. economy increasingly looks vulnerable to falling back into recession.
 The United States is flirting with "stall speed," an anemic rate of growth that, if it persists, can lead to collapses in spending, consumer confidence, credit, and other crucial engines of growth.
 Call it a "double dip" or the Great Recession, Round II: Whatever the term, we’re talking about a negative feedback loop that would be devilishly hard to break.

 If Barack Obama wants a realistic shot at a second term, he’ll need to act quickly and decisively to prevent this scenario.

 Near double-digit unemployment is the root of the problem.
 Without job creation there’s a lack of consumer spending, which represents 40 percent of domestic GDP.
 To date, the U.S. government has responded creatively and massively to the near collapse of the financial system, using a litany of measures, from the bank bailout to stimulus spending to low interest rates.
 Together, these policies prevented a reprise of the Great Depression.
 But they also created fiscal and political dilemmas that limit the usefulness of traditional monetary and fiscal tools that policymakers can turn to in a pinch.